Ley Sander

-The new Fellows have been elected to the Academy in recognition of their exceptional contributions to the advancement of biomedical and health science, cutting edge research discoveries, and translating developments into benefits for patients and wider society.
+The new Fellows have been elected to the Academy in recognition of their contributions to the advancement of biomedical and health science, forefront research discoveries, and translating developments into benefits for patients and wider society.

-Fellows are drawn from institutions across the UK and their breadth of expertise ranges from molecular imaging to biostatistics to public health policy.
-They join a prestigious Fellowship of 1,400 esteemed researchers who are central to the Academy’s work.
-This includes providing career support to the next generation of researchers and contributing to the Academy’s influential policy work to improve health in the UK and globally.
+Fellows are drawn from institutions across the UK and their expertise ranges from molecular imaging to biostatistics to public health policy.
+They join a prestigious Fellowship of 1,400 researchers who are central to the Academy’s work.
+This includes providing career support to the next generation of researchers and contributing to the Academy’s policy work to improve health in the UK and globally.

 History

 Ley Sander qualified in medicine in 1981 (Medico, Universidade Federal do Parana, Curitiba, Brazil) and then completed medical and specialist training in neurology in London at St Thomas Hospital and the UCLH National Hospital for Neurology and Neurosurgery.

 Until 2018 he directed the WHO Collaborating Centre for Research and Training in Neurosciences in London and the WHO Collaborating Centre for Research, Training and Treatment of Epilepsy in Heemstede, in the Netherlands.